Alternating groups as flag-transitive automorphism groups of 2-designs with block size seven: Introduction

 \begin{theorem} Let $\Dmc$ be a nontrivial $2$-$(v,7,\lambda)$ design, and let $G$ be a flag-transitive automorphism group of $\Dmc$.
 If $G$ is point-primitive of almost simple type with socle an alternating group $\A_{c}$ with $c\geq 5$, then one of the following holds: \begin{enumerate}[\rm (a)] \item $\Dmc$ is $\PG_{2}(3,2)$ with parameter set $(15,7,3)$ and $G=\A_7$ with point-stabiliser $\PSL_3(2)$; \item $\Dmc$ is a $2$-design with parameter set $(55, 7, 1680)$ and $G=\A_{11}$ or $\S_{11}$ with point-stabiliser $\S_{9}$ or $2\times \S_{9}$, respectively. \end{enumerate} \end{theorem}

-In order to prove Theorem \ref{thm:type}, we use the remarkable result O'Nan-Scott theorem \cite{a:LPS-ONanScott-88} on classification of finite primitive permutation group and analyse types of primitive groups.
-To prove Theorem~\ref{thm:alt}, for the case where $v< 100$, by \cite{a:Tang-v100}, we obtain the $2$-designs in the statement.
+In order to prove Theorem~\ref{thm:alt}, for the case where $v< 100$, by \cite{a:Tang-v100}, we obtain the $2$-designs in the statement.
 Then we assume that $v\geq 100$, and in this case, we show that there is no $2$-$(v,7,\lambda)$ deign admitting flag-transitive and point-primitive automorphism group $G$.
 Here, we first observe that the point-stabiliser $H$ of $G$ has to be large, that is to say, $|G|\leq |H|^{3}$.
 The possibilities for $H$ can be read off from \cite{a:AB-Large-15}.
 In Section \ref{sec:thm}, we examine these possibilities and prove our desired result.